 Socialism thus envisages changing today's society.
 For this reason, it is critical of capitalism, which is seen as a system that allows those who hold the means of production to establish their domination.
-In the face of capitalism, socialism advocates for emancipation, which means "overcoming obstacles in the path of self-control; a release from waged production (...); and the consequence enabling of self-realization within a social framework, which exploitation and alienation had impeded" (Freeden, 1996, p.
+Socialism advocates for emancipation, which means "overcoming obstacles in the path of self-control; a release from waged production ...; and the consequence enabling of self-realization within a social framework, which exploitation and alienation had impeded" (Freeden, 1996, p.
 456).
-This desire for emancipation leads socialism to oppose any other forms of power deemed oppressive, whether they originate from the state, the market or any other institution.
+This emancipation purpose leads socialism to oppose to any oppressive power and institution, such as the state, the market, the church, and so forth.